Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 DESCRIPTION - SHORT, SPOILER FREE DESCRIPTION IS ON THE MOD PAGE
 		THIS IS THE LONG ONE - YE HATH BEEN WARNED, SOUR SUMMER CHILD

+-All values and keybindings listed are under default ini settings

 Like Agremon and Shurifen before it, Dusfergon grows stronger with use in combat.

 Initializing upon first starting Oblivion may take a couple seconds.
 Until initialized, Dusfergon will be in its default model and stats.
-When Dusfergon initializes "Dusfergon initialized!" will be output to the console and you will hear it being equipped as the model swapper script re-equips to force a refresh.
+When Dusfergon initializes "Dusfergon initialized!" will be output to the console and you will hear it being equipped if you had it already equipped as the model swapper script re-equips to force a refresh.

 Once initialized, the script lag will be reduced to 0.5 seconds during gameplay and 0.001 seconds during inventory menus.
 Loading other saves after this point